rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

   The [@!RFC5646] language tag of this value, if any.
 - localizations: `String[String]` (optional).
   A map from [@!RFC5646] language tags to the value localized in that language.

+### Preference

+This data type allows to define a preference order on same-typed contact information.
+For example, a card holder may have two email addresses and prefer to be contacted with one of them.

+A preference value MUST be an integer number in the range 1 and 100.
+Lower values correspond to a higher level of preference, with 1 being most preferred.
+If no preference is set, then the contact information MUST be interpreted as being least preferred.

+Note that the preference only is defined in relation to contact information of the same type.
+For example, the preference orders within emails and phone numbers are indendepent of each other.
+Also note that the *preferredContactMethod* property allows to define a preferred contact method across method types.

 ### UTCDateTime